-Once the router is configured and you can save the configuration settings to a configuration file on your hard drive.
-You also have the option to load configuration settings, or restore the factory default settings.
+The device firmware offers you configuration backup feature which you can backup the configuration settings as a plan text file and store on your computer hard drive.
+You also have the option to restore configuration settings, or reset the device configuration back to manufactory default settings.